ethereum/go-ethereum/README.md

 ### Go Environment

-We assume that you have Go v1.10 installed, and `GOPATH` is set.
+We assume that you have Go v1.11 installed, and `GOPATH` is set.

-You must have your working copy under `$GOPATH/src/github.com/ethereum/go-ethereum`.
+You must have your working copy under `$GOPATH/src/github.com/ethersphere/swarm`.

-Most likely you will be working from your fork of `go-ethereum`, let's say from `github.com/nirname/go-ethereum`.
+Most likely you will be working from your fork of `swarm`, let's say from `github.com/nirname/swarm`.
 Clone or move your fork into the right place:

 ```
-git clone git@github.com:nirname/go-ethereum.git $GOPATH/src/github.com/ethereum/go-ethereum
+git clone git@github.com:nirname/swarm.git $GOPATH/src/github.com/ethersphere/swarm
 ```